gautierdag/plancraft/README.md

 The observation returned by the `Evaluator` class is a dictionary with the following keys: `inventory`, `image`, `message`, and `target`.
 The `message` key contains a string representing the environment formatted in text (we follow the annotation scheme described in our paper).
 The `target` key contains a string representing the target object to be crafted.

+When using `EnvWrapper`, the observation contains at minimum a `text` key with the text observation, and may include `inventory`, `target`, and `image` keys depending on the action result.

 ### Implementing a Model

-To implement a model, you need to subclass the `PlancraftBaseModel` class and implement the `step` and `reset` method.
+To implement a model for use with the `Evaluator`, you need to subclass the `PlancraftBaseModel` class and implement the `step` and `reset` method.
 See the `plancraft.models.dummy` module for an example of how to implement a basic model.

-You should then be able to use the `Evaluator` class to evaluate it.
+For use with `EnvWrapper`, you can implement any agent function that processes the observation and returns an action string.

 ## Reproducing the Results tables in the paper